Dr. Ryan Pemberton '00

 Phone: (434) 223-6240

-Dr. David E. Marion is Director of the Public Service Program for the Wilson Center for Leadership and a member of the Academic Advisory Board at the Bill of Rights Institute in Arlington.
+Dr. David E. Marion is a member of the Academic Advisory Board at the Bill of Rights Institute in Arlington.
 He has held teaching posts at the University of Virginia and Northern Illinois University, and served as a consultant for the U.S. Office of Personnel Management.
 His is the author of The Jurisprudence of Justice William Brennan, Jr.: The Law and Politics of 'Libertarian' Dignity, and co-author of Founders and the Constitution and The Deconstitutionalization of America.

 Mrs. May S. Reed